Huzzari/C1CodingAssignment/README.md

 This function is case sensitive, I am assuming that APPLE and apple are unique.
 Empty strings and whitespace are also valid strings for this function.

 #### Numbers:
 This function considers 5.0 and 5 to be the same number, and not unique.
+While they are slightly different, one has a decimal place and one doesn't, they are the same value numerically.
 5 and 5.1 are unique.

 #### Boolean:
-Not much to say here, it's true or false
+For a strict boolean array, you can only have one of each present.

 #### Mixed:
 You can have an any array with strings, booleans, numbers, null, undefined, all that jazz.
 As far as uniqueness, I am considering the following: